 - sharing studies with MSS

-Globalstar, the main MSS user in this band, has been open to the prospect of a co-primary RDSS allocation and initial dialogue has been initiated.
+Globalstar, the main MSS user in this band, has been open to the prospect of a co-primary RDSS allocation and dialogue is now well established.
 Globalstar also plans to deploy so-called MSS terrestrial repeaters in this band, which may cause detrimental interference to RDSS receivers.
 However, the regulatory status of such terrestrial systems is itself in question, and these are likely to be deployed only on a regional basis.
 Within CEPT it should be noted that FM44 will consider the regulatory issues for complementary ground components (CGC) within the band 2 483.5 – 2 500 MHz.

 Studies in section 3.2 of the Draft ECC Report show that sharing between Globalstar and an RNSS system operating with a PFD of -126 dBW/(m².MHz) is feasible.
 With such a power limit, the C/No ratio is barely degraded by the introduction of the Galileo system.
+More recent studies suggest that RDSS and MSS per satellite emission levels of -128.5 and -124.5dBW/m²/MHz respectively will permit viable applications for both services, although the impact of increased MSS emission levels on the other services in the band has not been fully assessed or agreed neither within CEPT nor the ITU.

 - sharing studies with FS